The Institute for Interdisciplinary Studies Center for Quantum Philosophy

 followed by an exciting discussion on scientific and philosophical issues.

-A biographical note telling the story behind the mentioned experiment.
+A biographical note telling the story behind the experiments referred to above.